 3. Choose "From Objects & Fields". |

+4. Select the QuickBooks Object (Example: Invoice) from the Import Preview window, then click “Next”.
 5. Select the desired fields for your import.
 There may be fields selected (by default) - you can add/remove them as needed.
-The Import Preview window will update based on the fields selected/unselected.
+The Import Preview window updates based on the selected/unselected fields.

 6. Customize your import by adding filters, sorts, or limits.
 (We added a date-logic filter to our import to keep it focused and light-weight)